 Why support One Nation One Election

-Those who want this model, which very publicly is BJP, base their argument on two reasons: One, it will allow Governments to implement new policies and; two it will save country a lot of money.
+Those who want this model, which very publicly is BJP, base their argument on two reasons: One, it will allow Governments to implement new policies and two; One Nation One election will save the country a lot of money.

 Interestingly, even the concise summary of the research paper doesn’t attribute any of the above two reasons.

-According to the research paper, the real advantage of adopting simultaneous elections is the increase in voter turnout.
+According to the research paper, the real advantage of conducting simultaneous elections is the increase in voter turnout.

-Interestingly though, almost none of the proponents (those who spread an idea) are saying that ONOE will result in increased voter turnout (Remember Compulsory voting in India idea?).
+Interestingly though, none of the proponents (those who spreading the idea) of One Nation One Election is saying that it will result in increased voter turnout (Remember Compulsory voting in India idea?).
 Although they know that it will result in relatively higher voter turnout, but for some reason they are not mentioning it.

 Arguments against One India, One Election